rsennrich/ParZu/README.md

 ParZu is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (see LICENSE).

 The files in `postprocessing/DepSVG` are from Kaarel Kaljurand's DepSVG library and are licensed under the LGPL (https://github.com/Kaljurand/DepSVG)

 `preprocessing/tokenizer.perl` and `preprocessing/nonbreaking_prefix.de` are from the Moses toolkit and licensed under the LGPL (http://www.statmt.org/moses/)

 PUBLICATIONS
 ------------

-The parser is described in
+The parser is described in:

 Rico Sennrich, Gerold Schneider, Martin Volk and Martin Warin (2009):
    A New Hybrid Dependency Parser for German.
 In: Proceedings of GSCL Conference, Potsdam.